 The other staff person holds the briefcase at the start of the game.
 The briefcase should ideally start somewhere in the middle of the play area, at a location with many possible escape routes.
 The second volunteer should be in the field before the players arrive, so the players do not see the briefcase or the staff person.
 They should bring with them a badge if they wish to also play.
 Once they get the call from the first staff person, they should press the black button the starting screen to active the game.
 If there are multiple play areas, they will be in charge of selected in the correct button.
 They should wait until a player comes by too take the briefcase from them and once the player is out of site with the briefcase, they can put on a badge and join the game as a regular player.

-If you have any questions about running Object Get, feel free to get in touch at jkhyde86 (at) gmail.com!
-I would also love to hear about how it went.
+If you have any questions about running Object Get, feel free to send me an e-mail!
+I would love to hear about how it went.